-- 1.1 As reported to the Community Planning Partnership Board on 24 June 2015, the Community Justice (Scotland) Bill was introduced to the Scotlish Parliament on 7 May 2015, to take forward the legislative change needed to establish the new community justice model in Scotland. - 1.2 A number of community planning partners referred to in the Bill as statutory community justice partners will be responsible for working together to publish a community justice outcomes improvement plan from 2017 onwards.
+1.1.
+The Community Justice (Scotland) Bill was introduced to the Scottish Parliament on 7 May 2015, to take forward the legislative change needed to establish the new community justice model in Scotland.

+- 1.2.
+The new model seeks to reduce reoffending through the co-ordinated responses of a range of defined agencies, including Local Authorities, to work with criminal justice service users.
+The local multi-agency partnership will be required to develop its own strategic plan and performance will be measured against a national quality assurance framework. - 1.3.
+A number of community planning partners referred to in the Bill as statutory community justice partners will be responsible for working together to publish a community justice outcomes improvement plan from 2017 onwards.
 As such Community Planning Partnerships are to be central to the new community justice arrangements.
 These arrangements will commence on 1 April 2016 with a shadow year, with full responsibility from 1 April 2017 when Community Justice Authorities are disestablished.
-In the interim North Strathclyde Community Justice Authority will continue to submit their Area Plan progress reports to the Scottish Government. - 1.3 Locally, community justice partners are required to prepare and submit a transition plan to the Scottish Government by the end of January 2016 covering the shadow year.
-In consultation with the Community Justice Steering Group the Renfrewshire Community Justice Transition Plan 2016/17 has been developed and is detailed below in Appendix 1.
-This Plan was agreed at the Renfrewshire Community Planning Partnership Board on 9 December 2015 and will be submitted to Scottish Government by the 31 January 2015.
+In the interim North Strathclyde Community Justice Authority will continue to submit their Area Plan progress reports to the Scottish Government. - 1.4.
+Locally, community justice partners were required to prepare and submit a transition plan to the Scottish Government by the end of January 2016 covering the shadow year.
+In consultation with the Community Justice Steering Group the Renfrewshire Community Justice Transition Plan 2016/17 has been developed and is detailed in Appendix 1.
+This Plan was agreed at the Renfrewshire Community Planning Partnership Board on 9 December 2015 and was submitted to Scottish Government for the 31 January 2015 deadline.